-There are many logistics provider that you can partner with, namely:
+There are many logistics providers that you can partner with, namely:

 We have given you a few chosen examples, but choosing the one for your eCommerce business completely depends on your location, requirement, and budget.

-With a growing competition of best customer service, timely delivery has become a priority of all eCommerce businesses.
-Outsourcing logistics responsibility to the third party logistics provider is a wise decision after understanding the importance of it.
+With growing competition for the best customer service, timely delivery has become a priority of all eCommerce businesses.
+Outsourcing logistics responsibility to the third party logistics provider is a wise decision after understanding its importance.